csutkascsuti/Super-Mario-64-DSi-port/README.md

 # Super-Mario-64-DSi-port
 I'm not the creator of this port, I just complied to make it easier for beginners to download.
-Original creator: Hydr8gon, all thanks to him :)
+Original creator: Hydr8gon, all thanks to him/her :)

 INSTRUCTIONS:
 On your SD card, just paste the file where you store your games and you should be good to go :)